melrickflexon/it-support-challenge-Solution/README.md

 On this interaction, you will be working to delivery at least these items:
 * Decide which tool (Rundeck, Stackstorm, Ansible AWX, or any other) is possible to be used to execute these jobs/workflows;
-* Install and setup the tool on the AWS account that we are going to provide to you;
+* Install and setup the tool on the AWS account - You can have a [Free tier](https://aws.amazon.com/free/);
-* A task card is created in our Trello Dashboard that we are going to invite you;
+* A task card is created in our [Trello Dashboard](https://trello.com/b/kNlWX8Zn/supporteng) that we are going to invite you;
 * Create a routine covering the scenario described above;
 * Complete the task executing this routine.